Code-Institute-Submissions/Milestone-Project-82/README.md

     * Blue - #0000cc
     * Yellow - #ffcc00
-    * Button flash - #ffffff - went with white instead of lighter/darker shade of same colour as i thought white was more eye catching.
+    * Button flash - #ffffff - went with white instead of lighter/darker shade of same colour as I thought white was more eye catching.
     * Border - 2px black - Adds a thicker outline to buttons giving them some added depth.
     * Box shadow - I used box-shadow to also try to give the buttons some extra depth.
 #### Font
 * 'Original Surfer - Imported from Google Fonts.
 I went with this font as its a nice playful font that's rounded edges work well with the rounded edges of the game.
 #### Icons
-All the icons i used are from [Font Awesome](https://fontawesome.com/)
+All the icons I used are from [Font Awesome](https://fontawesome.com/)
 * On Button
     * I went with a widely accepted icon for the on button as its easily recognisable to most people.